Skip to main content

 How to clean eggs

 Are your eggs’ shells looking dirty?
-If you want to clean them, it’s important to do so in a way that minimises the risk of contamination.7 Here’s how to clean eggs:
+If you want to clean them, it’s important to do so in a way that minimises the risk of contamination.7 Here’s the best way to clean eggs:

 2. Gently rub your eggs using the solution of water and baking soda, and a strong paper towel.

-3. Dry the egg immediately with a clean paper towel.
+3. Dry the egg immediately with a new, clean paper towel.

 Tip

 Whether it’s six eggs or two dozen, Plenty Flexisheets have more perforations per sheet, meaning you choose what you use and you’ll always have the perfect amount of kitchen roll for the task.
-It’s still just as strong an absorbent and is 50% longer*.
-It’s no wonder it’s been voted Product of the Year for 2024.**
+It’s still just as strong and absorbent.

 How to store eggs properly